 Cynthia Troup is a writer and editor based in Melbourne, Australia.
 Versatility and rigour are bywords for her practice.
 She has extensive experience working closely with other artists, scholars and researchers.
 As a writer Cynthia’s publications range from scripts for performance to articles in Italian Studies, and essays in the fields of contemporary art and music.
 Cynthia’s stories have been live broadcast online as part of Barbara Campbell’s durational performance 1001 nights cast; her plays have toured to the USA, Denmark and Italy; her radio features What the Fox (2016), and Violin Lessons (2014) are now podcasts, having been commissioned by ABC RN’s Creative Audio Unit.

-Currently Cynthia is one of ten writers commissioned by All the Queens Men to contribute to Congress.
-Based on the idea of a ‘citizen’s assembly’, this project will present a unique series of ‘first speeches’ as the closing ceremony for the 2017 Melbourne Fringe Festival on 1 October 2017.
+Cynthia was one of ten writers commissioned by All the Queens Men to contribute to Congress.
+Based on the idea of a ‘citizen’s assembly’, this project presented a unique series of ‘first speeches’ as the closing ceremony for the 2017 Melbourne Fringe Festival.
 In June 2017 Cynthia’s new work for theatre, Undercoat: A Parafoxical Tale played to full houses through its premiere season at Melbourne’s La Mama Theatre.
 In April–May 2017 Cynthia was one of ten writers selected for Writing this Place, a site-specific project commissioned by the City of Darebin in Melbourne’s north.
 There resulted a reflective essay in the form of an acrostic, titled ‘Edwardes Lake, Reservoir: No Diving’ now published online.
 In December 2016 Cynthia and the Turbulence creative team were in residence at RMIT Design Hub for the research laboratory Agile Chambers.
 Other major projects include re-versioning Turbulence for publication in the Danish e-book LIGE: Et Digitalt Festskrift for Samtidskunst (2015); and, with Chamber Made Opera, research and interviews to mark the company’s completion of 25 years.

 As an editor Cynthia specialises in non-fiction projects.
-She has helped to bring to publication scholarly monographs and collections for publishers based in Australia, UK, Italy and Belgium (view Cynthia’s editing folio here).
+She has helped to bring to publication scholarly monographs and collections for publishers based in Australia, Europe, UK and the USA (view Cynthia’s editing folio here).
 Cynthia completed a Diploma of Professional Writing and Editing at RMIT University in 2009; since 2006 she has been a full member of Editors Victoria (now a branch of the Institute of Professional Editors Ltd).
 She is also a member of PEN Melbourne, having served on the committee for a decade from 2006.
 In 2014 she was an official delegate to the 80th PEN International Congress hosted by Central Asia PEN in Bishkek, Kyrgyzstan.